Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-The FM-MCMC algorithm first employs CNFs trained through flow matching to enable rapid obtaining the initial proposals to efficiently generate initial proposals tailored to specific scientific problems.
+\emph{FM-MCMC Sampling.}---The FM-MCMC algorithm first employs CNFs trained through flow matching to enable rapid obtaining the initial proposals to efficiently generate initial proposals tailored to specific scientific problems.
 These proposals are then refined using PTMCMC to obtain accurate posterior distributions.

-For example, when applying the FM-MCMC algorithm to estimate the orbital parameters of imaged exoplanet, i.e. $\beta$ Pictoris b, a two-step inference is performed, \begin{itemize} \item Step 1.
-Obtain the initial proposal for the orbital parameters of $\beta$ Pictoris b using a pretrained neural network.
-This network is trained on $\mathcal{O}(10^6)$ simulated exoplanetary orbital observations with predefined true parameters. \item Step 2.
-Obtain the accurate posterior distribution with the injected initial proposal using the PTMCMC algorithm. \end{itemize}
+For example, when applying the FM-MCMC algorithm to estimate the orbital parameters of imaged exoplanet, i.e. $\beta$ Pictoris b, a two-step inference is performed.
+Step 1: Obtain the initial proposal for the orbital parameters of $\beta$ Pictoris b using a pretrained neural network.
+Step 2: Obtain the accurate posterior distribution with the injected initial proposal using the PTMCMC algorithm.
+The CNFs sample production dynamically adapts to PTMCMC's chain configurations and temperature ladder parameters.
+This integration delivers two key enhancements: (1) Using CNFs posterior samples as the initialization proposal distribution, and (2) Burn-in phases are reduced to 1\% of the original requirement.
+Final posterior distributions are derived from thermally equilibrated PTMCMC chains.